emeinhardt/cat-herder/README.md

 hence can be specialized to model multicategories, operads, Lawvere theories, or polycategories.

-Finally, in domains with nested products, another natural way of thinking about the resulting kind of categories modeled by this package is an APL-like concatenative ("stack-based") array language where reshaping, reranking, and broadcasting combinators (e.g. as provided by [orthotope](https://hackage.haskell.org/package/orthotope)) are a natural medium for describing many domain computations and a substitute for combinators a functional programmer without array language exposure might otherwise reach for
+Finally, in domains where nested products make sense, another natural way of thinking about the resulting kind of categories modeled by this package is an APL-like concatenative ("stack-based") array language where reshaping, reranking, and broadcasting combinators (e.g. as provided by [orthotope](https://hackage.haskell.org/package/orthotope)) are a natural medium for describing many domain computations and a substitute for combinators a functional programmer without array language exposure might otherwise reach for